omw2code/ML_Nutrition_App/README.md

 # Food Tracking App using Swift and Apple's Core ML Framework

 ## Description
 Nutrition Tracker is a food tracking application designed to help users keep track of their dietary intake.
-Leveraging Apple's Core ML framework, the app utilizes image recognition algorithms to identify and analyze food items from images captured by the user's device camera or camera roll.
-The README provides an overview of the app's features, installation instructions, and usage guidelines.
+Using Apple's Core ML framework, the app utilizes image recognition algorithms to identify and analyze food items from images captured by the user's camera or camera roll.
+The README provides an overview of the app's features, installation instructions, and usage.

 ## Features
 - **Image Recognition**: Utilizes Core ML to recognize and classify food items from images.